Before your search

 Prior to searching for a place to live, you may want to consider the following factors.

 - Safety: Will you feel safe enough walking around the neighborhood at night?

-- Parking and transporation: Is street parking easily accessible or nearby garage available?
-If taking public transporation, how far will you need to walk?
+- Parking and Transportation: Is street parking easily accessible or nearby garage available?
+If taking public transportation, how far will you need to walk?

-- Are there nearby grocery stores and restaurants?
+- Food and Restaurants: Are there nearby grocery stores and restaurants?

-Once you find a desirable neighborhood, talk to local business owners in the area as they often have the inside scoop on what is either available or coming available.
-Look for "Vacancy or "For Rent" signs in windows and in front of apartments in the area.
-Many owners advertise on site so be sure to bring your cell phone.
+- Look for "Vacancy" or "For Rent" signs in windows and in front of apartments in the area.
+Many owners advertise onsite so be sure to bring your cell phone.

-- Most landlords will want to do a background check before renting to a perspective tenant.
-Having a copy of your credit report available will make life easier for the landlord.
+- When viewing a property, bring a renter's resume and a copy of your credit report.
+Having both available will make life easier for the landlord.

-- Bring your checkbook: If you like what you see, it will help to be the first to offer the landlord a holding deposit, as most landlords are not inclined to "hold" rentals to tenants.
-Be prepared to pay one months rent as a holding deposit.
+- Bring your checkbook.
+If you like what you see, it will help to be the first to offer the landlord a holding deposit, as most landlords are not inclined to "hold" rentals to tenants.
+Be prepared to pay "one month" rent as a holding deposit.

 Note: We do not endorse any of the information or links posted on this page.
 We cannot be held responsible for any services or agreements you may enter through the information listed on this site.
 The information provided is solely for your convenience.